tape-testing/tape-run/README.md

 browserify [opts] [files] | tape-run [opts]

 Options:
-  --wait, -w     Timeout for tap-finished
+  --wait     Timeout for tap-finished
-  --port, -p     Wait to be opened by a browser on that port --browser, -b  Browser to use.
-Available if installed: chrome, firefox, ie, phantom, safari  [default: "phantom"] --help, -h     Print usage instructions
+  --port     Wait to be opened by a browser on that port
+  --browser  Browser to use.
+Always available: electron.
+Available if installed: chrome, firefox, ie, phantom, safari  [default: "electron"]
+  --help     Print usage instructions

 ```